andynines/easy-rsa/readme.txt

 About
 ---
-Easy RSA is a Python library for implementing simple RSA cryptosystems.
-This was written only for educational purposes; its security is not guaranteed.
+Easy RSA is a Python library and application for implementing simple RSA cryptosystems.
+It has been written only for educational purposes; its security is not guaranteed.

 License
 ---